 Fact: I will never, ever, ever decline the opportunity to eat Tex-Mex food.
 Whether it’s the simple walking turkey tacos, Son #1’s Famous Chili, or even savory Huevos Rancheros Oats, I crave those southwest flavors in my food all the dang time.
 Lately, that constant Tex-Mex craving has included black beans in place of meat, as seen in these Roasted Black Bean Tacos.
 There’s just something about the combination of spices and fresh ingredients in Tex-Mex cooking that whispers to my soul through my stomach.

 I’m a firm believer that a good taco or burrito can cure what ails ya!

 Meat, eggs, and dairy products contain all nine of the essential amino acids, therefore are categorized as complete proteins.
 Most plant based proteins are not complete, so need to be combined with other plant based proteins in order to be “complete.”
 Plant based proteins should also be combined with fruits or vegetables Combining beans with rice completes the proteins in each food.
 Adding cheese to beans and rice gives more health benefits and added vitamins than from the beans and rice alone.

-Although, I loathe nothing more than rolling up a burrito only to have the filling spill all over my lap as the tortilla inevitably comes unraveled.
-Please tell me that I’m not the only one that struggles with properly rolling a burrito so that the filling stays put!
-After a little instruction from a friend, I’ve masted the burrito rolling situation, and then took it a step further to ensure maximum enjoyment with minimal mess.
+Although, I loathe rolling up a burrito only to have the filling spill out as the tortilla unravels.
+Please tell me I’m not the only one struggling with properly rolling a burrito so that the filling stays put!
+After a little instruction from a friend, I’ve masted the burrito rolling situation.
+Now I can take it a step further in ensuring maximum enjoyment with minimal mess.